Michael Klinger: Move to South Australia

 Klinger joined the South Australia Redbacks for the 2008–09 season in order to get more opportunities at state level, where he began batting at number 3 rather than opening, and saw immediate success, scoring a maiden 150 not out against old state Victoria in his first game.
 Then, against Western Australia on 11 November, Klinger scored his maiden double century, finishing on 255, and he continued to score heavily in both the Sheffield Shield and the Ford Ranger Cup, and hit his third century for the season against Queensland at the Gabba, and his first away from the traditionally batting friendly Adelaide Oval.

 On 11 December 2008, Klinger posted his highest individual score in one day cricket, with an unbeaten 133 off just 128 balls.
 This guided South Australia to victory in their high-scoring match against the Tasmania Tigers at the Adelaide Oval.
 This was Klinger's fourth one-day century.
 He won the Australian Cricketers' Association's December 2008 Johnnie Walker player-of-the-month award.

 In 2010, Klinger was named Captain of the Redbacks.

 In November 2019, he was appointed as the head coach of Melbourne Renegades, an Australian franchise professional men's Twenty20 cricket team.
 He replaced former all-rounder Andrew McDonald who resigned for becoming Australia's assistant coach.

+In 2026, he was appointed head coach of the professional women's cricket franchise Welsh Fire who compete in The Hundred.